dispatchedx/news-web-similarity/README.md

 # News Web Similarity

-This project is a Python-based system designed to scrape news articles from various web sources, process the text data, and build a searchable inverted index based on TF-IDF (Term Frequency-Inverse Document Frequency) weighting.
+This project is a system designed to scrape news articles from various web sources, process the text data, and build a searchable inverted index based on TF-IDF (Term Frequency-Inverse Document Frequency) weighting.
 The engine can then be queried to find articles that are semantically similar to a given set of terms.

 The project is divided into two main components: a web scraping module built with Scrapy and a data processing and analysis module that uses libraries like NLTK and Scikit-learn.
 Theres a more [detailed report with screenshot examples](report.pdf) in greek.